tangentecode/obsidian-notes/computer-science/docs/python/setup.md

 - `pip` comes preinstalled with Python 3.4 or higher
 - Check installation with

 ```bash
 pip —version
 ```

-- If, for some reason, it didn’t install correctly run:
+- If, for some reason, it didn't install correctly run:

 ```bash
 python get-pip.py
 ```